-- Dictionary the name of a file containing a list of allowed words, one per line; if specified, a string of characters will be marked as text only if it contains at least one of the words in this file - Hex write addresses in decimal (0, the default), lower case hexadecimal (1), or upper case hexadecimal (2) - TextChars characters eligible for being marked as text (default: letters, digits, space, and the following non-alphanumeric characters: !"\$%&\'()\+,-./:;<=>?[]) - TextMinLengthCode the minimum length of a string of characters eligible for being marked as text in a block identified as code (default: 12)
+- Dictionary the name of a file containing a list of allowed words, one per line; if specified, a string of characters will be marked as text only if it contains at least one of the words in this file - Hex write addresses in decimal (0, the default), lower case hexadecimal (1), or upper case hexadecimal (2) - TextChars characters eligible for being marked as text (default: letters, digits, space, and the following non-alphanumeric characters: ! "\$%&\'() +, -. /:; <=>?[]) - TextMinLengthCode the minimum length of a string of characters eligible for being marked as text in a block identified as code (default: 12) - TextMinLengthData the minimum length of a string of characters eligible for being marked as text in a block identified as data (default: 3)